FCC/RuralHealthPilot/README.md

 - mbps: text field shows “mbps” for use with TileMill Tooltip.

 ## Map
 The map can be viewed live in your browser, or recreated using the free TileMill mapping tool.
-To view the composite map, please see the [Mapbox hosted Map][rhcmap].
+To view the interactive map, please see the [Mapbox hosted Map][rhcmap].

 Users can reproduce the map.
 This repository is a complete project folder for TileMill software.
 To use, install [TileMill from MapBox][tilemillurl] and copy this repository into the ~Mapbox/project/ folder and launch TileMill.